Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 DepPipeline1 and ADFPipeline1 use a single credential that is stored in Vault1.

-You need to con¬gure ADFPipeline1 to retrieve the credential from Vault1.
+You need to configure ADFPipeline1 to retrieve the credential from Vault1.

 Which type of activity should you use?